Introduction

 The behavioral lens becomes useful again here.
 Benartzi and Thaler showed that very frequent evaluation of losses increases risk aversion; in practice, this means that many women investors may overestimate the weight of short-term fluctuation and underestimate the cumulative cost of years spent outside compounding.
 The result is a perception imbalance: there is great suffering over the idea of losing in the short term, and almost no recognition of the structural loss of not participating in growth over long periods.

-For the reader, the translation is direct.
+The implication is direct.
 The great threat is not always a bad month, a volatile quarter, or a more uncertain market phase.
 Often, the greater threat is spending too many years in a defensive position without allowing wealth to build the muscles it will need for the future.
 This matters even more for women because financial trajectories may already contain involuntary pauses; turning the wealth strategy itself into a prolonged pause makes wealth-building even more fragile.

-CHAPTER 7 — How time turns consistency into compounded growth
+Chapter 7 — How time turns consistency into compounded growth

 Why time matters as much as return when a portfolio is built for the long term